StevenMMortimer/squareupr/vignettes/getting-started.md

 ```

 NOTE: In order to use OAuth 2.0 authentication it is necessary that you setup your
 own Connected App in the Square dashboard.
-A consumer id and secret will be provided,
+An App ID and App Secret will be provided,
 then you will be able to plug into your script like so: